Voice Clone Has Unnatural Breathing and Pauses

 Common pitfalls

-• Writing scripts in marketing-copy register with no commas. (“We are the trusted leader in AI productivity helping teams unlock potential delivering value every day.”)
+• Writing scripts in marketing-copy register with no commas. (“We are the trusted leader in AI productivity helping teams ship faster delivering value every day.”)

-• Re-using a 5-second voice sample to clone — way too short for prosody learning.
-60-90 seconds minimum.
+• Re-using a 5-second voice sample for an Instant Clone.
+Way too short for prosody learning; aim for 1-2 minutes.

-• Cranking style to 1.0 because it sounds more emotional in a 10-second test.
+• Cranking style to 1.0 (or using v3 Creative) because it sounds more emotional in a 10-second test.
 Over a 5-minute narration it becomes exhausting and breathy.

 • Sending an entire chapter of an audiobook as one API call.